VarshiniiiiBM/CSPM_Project/Data_visualization/README.md

 # Marble Accelerator Project - Data Visualization

 This repository contains code for real-time visualization of Marble Accelerator data.
-The project has now been organized into two main parts:
+The project has now been organized into three main parts:

 - "Pyqt_plotter"
   Contains the PyQt-based plotting application for real-time charts in a desktop GUI.